 Antihistamines in some nasal sticks or sprays can also cause unwanted side effects.
 After long-term use, some can experience an inability to concentrate and drowsiness.

 Finally, you may want to avoid products with steroids or corticosteroids.
 These components can also cause negative reactions if used in excess.
 These include itchy throat, nose irritation, nosebleeds, and bad taste on the tongue.

 Note: To avoid adverse side effects, it’s best to use an all-natural product.
 These are safe to use long-term and regularly, even for most pregnant women.

-Types of Allergies Nasal Inhalers Can Be Used For
+Types of Allergies Nasal Sticks Can Be Used For

-Nasal inhalers can help address any allergies that cause symptoms such as congestion, coughing, runny nose, sore or scratchy throat, and blocked sinuses.
+Nasal sticks can help address any allergies that cause symptoms such as congestion, coughing, runny nose, sore or scratchy throat, and blocked sinuses.
 They can also help with reactions such as hives and headaches.
-If you experience reactions to any of the following allergens, a nasal inhaler could be helpful:
+If you experience reactions to any of the following allergens, a nasal stick could be helpful: